ltelab/tstore/docs/source/02_installation.rst

 	conda install --only-deps ts-store

-Install the TStore package in editable mode ................................................
+Install the package in editable mode ................................................

 Install the TStore package in editable mode by executing the following command in the TStore repository's root: